Last updated on November 10th, 2022 at 01:47 pm

 However, this can occur, and it can dramatically affect the amount of weight you can press.

-So, allow me to explain why your traps hurt after bench press and what you can do to solve this.
+So, allow me to explain why this occurs and what you can do to solve it.

 There are various reasons why your traps hurt after bench press.
 Firstly, your traps and upper back muscles are heavily involved during the bench press.
 In fact, they are trained eccentrically when you press the barbell up.
 So, a particularly intense or heavy set of bench presses can be felt in your traps and upper back.
 Furthermore, trap pain can be caused by either squeezing your scapula too hard or not depressing the scapula prior to pressing.